GRV96/syspathmodif/README.md

 Function `sm_contains` takes a module's name (`str`) as an argument.
 It indicates whether dictionary `sys.modules` contains the module.

-The following functions allow to prepend to `sys.path` the path to parent directories of the file that calls them.
+The following functions allow to prepend to `sys.path` the paths to parent directories of the file that calls them.
 Indices passed as arguments identify the parents.
 Let be a `pathlib.Path` instance `p` representing the path to the calling file.
 The parent directory identified by index `i` passed to these